Design Patterns

 Only the author can change the state of the post from draft to moderation, and only the admin can change the state from moderation to published

-statements to check the current state of the document to see whether the state of the document should be changed and by whom
+First, let's create a simple solution that uses if-else statements to check the current state of the document to see whether the state of the document should be changed and by whom

 - This solution is not scalable and violates the Open/Closed principle as we need to modify the

-class every time we add a new state or a new user type
+Documentclass every time we add a new state or a new user type

-The state pattern suggests that we should create a separate class for each state of the Document
+The state pattern suggests that we should create a separate class for each state of the Document object, and extract all state-specific behaviours into those classes

 - The

-class will store a reference to one of the state classes to represent the current state - Then, instead of
+Documentclass will store a reference to one of the state classes to represent the current state - Then, instead of

-implementing state-specific behaviour by itself, it delegates all the state-related work to the state object that has a reference to
+Documentimplementing state-specific behaviour by itself, it delegates all the state-related work to the state object that has a reference to

 +------------------------+ +--------------------------------+